NotLemon/AniList-Manual/before-you-begin/written-media-information/manga.md

 {% endtab %}
 {% endtabs %}

-There are many sites that work with multiple publishers to release serialisations digitally, such as [PixivComic](https://comic.pixiv.net/), [ComicWalker](https://comic-walker.com/), and [Nico Nico Seiga](https://seiga.nicovideo.jp/).
+There are many sites that work with multiple publishers to release serializations digitally, such as [PixivComic](https://comic.pixiv.net/), [ComicWalker](https://comic-walker.com/), and [Nico Nico Seiga](https://seiga.nicovideo.jp/).

-Works published on sites like [Twitter](http://twitter.com) or [Pixiv](http://pixiv.net)’s non-comic section are usually not accepted _**unless**_ they are titled works uploaded by an author already in serialisation, in which they’ll be classed as [doujinshi](doujinshi.md).
+Works published on sites like [Twitter](http://twitter.com) or [Pixiv](http://pixiv.net)’s non-comic section are usually not accepted _**unless**_ they are titled works uploaded by an author already in serialization, in which they’ll be classed as [doujinshi](doujinshi.md).

 Any accepted works from [Comico](https://www.comico.jp) or similar webtoon portals should be from the official section only, and not the self-publishing challenge section.